-If your injury is of a serious nature, or if you recovery requires additional support, you'll be assigned to a customer care facilitator.
+If you require additional support your claim may be assigned to a customer care facilitator.
 Your customer care facilitator and supporting staff are located in the WCB's Regina and Saskatoon offices.
 Each team consists of:

 - a team leader

 - customer care facilitators

 - case management support

 - vocational rehabilitation specialists

 - administrative support and payment specialists